hds/hegdenu.net/content/posts/debugging-tokio-instrumentation.md

 [`tower`]: https://docs.rs/tower

 Instead, think of layers as mini-subscribers.
-They can take action on some methods on the [`Layer`] trait, but can fall back on the default implementation for things that they're not interested in.
+They can take action on some methods on the [`Layer`] trait, but can fall back to the default implementation for things that they're not interested in.
 And [`Layer`] has a default implementation for everything.

 Most layers need to store information about spans, this is where the [registry] comes in